 Protecting sperm count and quality

-To decrease the risk of fertility problems and increase the chances of pregnancy, use the following guidelines.
+Here are some steps you can take to help lower the risk of fertility problems and increase the chances of pregnancy.

 - If you use a vaginal lubricant during sex, select one that doesn't kill or damage sperm.